strolch-li/strolch/li.strolch.privilege/README.md

 Using
 =======================================================================

-To use Privilege see the ch.eitchnet.privilege.test.PrivilegeTest.java class which contains a few test cases including showing how to load Privilege.
+To use Privilege see the li.strolch.privilege.test.PrivilegeTest.java class which contains a few test cases including showing how to load Privilege.

 This documentation is still in need of more work, but for any questions please